matter-app/take-home-exercise-full-stack/README.md

 # Matter Engineering Coding Challenge

-Welcome to the Matter coding challenge!
+💫 Welcome to the Matter coding challenge! 🎉

-This full-stack challenge is designed to take about 2 hours and involves building a form component in React that also makes a request to the Node.js backend.
+This full-stack challenge is designed to take about 2-3 hours for someone familiar with React/Node.
+It involves building a form component in React that also makes a request to the Node.js backend.

 ## Getting Set Up

 The challenge requires [Node.js](https://nodejs.org/en/) to be installed.
 We recommend the LTS version.

-Start by forking this repository and cloning your forked version.
+Start by cloning this repository.

 In the repo root directory, run `npm install` to gather all dependencies.

 Then run `npm start` which should start both the server and the React client.

+❗️ **Make sure you commit all changes to the master branch!**

 ## Technical Notes